KI7MT/git-remote-demo/README.md

 ## Add SSH Key to Github

 Log into your [Github][] account, and perform the following tasks.
-The following link is Github's example.
+The following link is a Github example.
 Use it in conjunction with the commands below to setup your public key.

 - [Add SSH Key to Github][]